matyix/helix/src/site/markdown/Concepts.md

 ### Current State

-CurrentState of a resource simply represents its actual state at a Participant.
+The __CurrentState__ of a resource simply represents its actual state at a participating node, a __participant__.
 In the below example:

 * INSTANCE_NAME: Unique name representing the process
 * SESSION_ID: ID that is automatically assigned every time a process joins the cluster